sriramab/gamamanual/WikiOnly/DevelopingExtensions/WebsiteGeneration.md

 Note that:
 --> The list associatedKeywordList contains only one element for the _facet_ keywords, one of no element for the _action_ or _attribute_ keywords (none when the action/attribute is a built-in), several or no elements for the _concept_ keywords, and none for the other type of keywords.
---> The id is build with the value of the attribute "name" and with the value of the attribute "category" for every keywords except the _facet_, _action_ and _attribute_ keywords, which need also the value of the associatedKeyword linked.
+--> The id is build with the value of the attribute "name" and with the value of the attribute "category" for every keywords except the _statement_, _facet_, _action_ and _attribute_ keywords, which need also the value of the associatedKeyword linked.
 Ex : the id of the facet "torus" will be "facet_torus_statement_global".

 #### Preparation of the repository before the generation of the database